Representation theory of semisimple Lie algebras: Classifying finite-dimensional representations of semisimple Lie algebras

 There is a beautiful theory classifying the finite-dimensional representations of a semisimple Lie algebra over $\mathbb{C}$.
 The finite-dimensional irreducible representations are described by a theorem of the highest weight.
 The theory is described in various textbooks, including Fulton & Harris (1991), Hall (2015), and Humphreys (1972).

 Following an overview, the theory is described in increasing generality, starting with two simple cases that can be done "by hand" and then proceeding to the general result.
 The emphasis here is on the representation theory; for the geometric structures involving root systems needed to define the term "dominant integral element," follow the above link on weights in representation theory.

 Overview

 Classification of the finite-dimensional irreducible representations of a semisimple Lie algebra $\mathfrak{g}$ over $\R$ or $\C$ generally consists of two steps.
 The first step amounts to analysis of hypothesized representations resulting in a tentative classification.
 The second step is actual realization of these representations.

 A real Lie algebra is usually complexified enabling analysis in an algebraically closed field.
 Working over the complex numbers in addition admits nicer bases.
-The following theorem applies: A real-linear finite-dimensional representations of a real Lie algebra extends to a complex-linear representations of its complexification.
+The following theorem applies: A real-linear finite-dimensional representation of a real Lie algebra extends to a complex-linear representation of its complexification.
 The real-linear representation is irreducible if and only if the corresponding complex-linear representation is irreducible.
 Moreover, a complex semisimple Lie algebra has the complete reducibility property.
 This means that every finite-dimensional representation decomposes as a direct sum of irreducible representations.